FreeCAD/lens-docs/content/docs/promotions-bookmarks/bookmarks/add-bookmark/index.md

 ---
 id: bookmarks-add
-title: Adding a Bookmark
+title: Add a bookmark
 description: How to create a bookmark for a model on Lens
 weight: 1
 ---

-This tutorial will guide you through the process of creating bookmarks for models that are only visible to members of your organization.
+To create a bookmark for a model, follow these steps:

+{{% steps %}}

+### Choose a model

-1. To create a bookmark from the **Public List model**, start by clicking the **bookmark button** located below the preview.
+To create a bookmark from a publicly listed model, start by clicking the **bookmark button** located below the preview.

----

-2. Next, access the drop-down list to select the organizations currently listed.
+### Select the organization

-Make sure to check the boxes for the organizations where you want this bookmark to be visible.
+In a drop-down list, choose the organizations where you want this bookmark to be stored.

----
+### Save the changes

-3. After making your selections, click elsewhere on the page, then click on the **Update Bookmarks** button to save your changes.
+After making your selections, click elsewhere on the page, then click on the **Update Bookmarks** button to save your changes.

----
+### Verify newly added bookmarks

-4. To view the bookmarks, select the **Bookmarks** link found in the left sidebar.
+To view the bookmarks, select the **Bookmarks** link found in the left sidebar.
 The item's bookmark will be displayed in the list.

 Alternatively, you can click on the model to view it directly.

+{{% /steps %}}